sandeep-tukaram/algods/ds/array/README.md

 ## Structure

 a.
 Components:
+  An array has two components, one is the elements that are placed in the array the other is the memory itself where an element gets placed.
+Its key to understand that these two are different concepts.
+Sometimes the value of the element matches the position, doesn't mean they are same things.
   1. elements
       * uniform datatype -> all elements of an array have the same data type.
       * empty -> positions can be unfilled.